Close Button

 How do I recognise inguinal hernia symptoms?

-Inguinal hernias can be sensitive to the touch or painful, but they are most noticeable by their appearance, causing bulging in the groin area.
+Inguinal hernias can be sensitive to touch or be painful, but they are most noticeable by their appearance, causing bulging in the groin area.
 This bulging may get larger when you are standing up, coughing or lifting something heavy, and may reduce or disappear when you lie down.

 Other symptoms can include pain during exercise or when coughing or bending over.
 This pain can sometimes be sharp and accompanied by a burning sensation.
 There may be swelling in the scrotum and a sensation of fullness or heaviness in the groin.

-How are inguinal hernias diagnosed and do I need a hernia operation?
+How are inguinal hernias diagnosed - and do I need a hernia operation?

 What is the treatment for a hernia?